qwertpas/joysim2/README.md

-very similar to joysim, but with a differential swerve drivetrain
+very similar to joysim, but with a differential swerve drivetrain and has maven